eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/adoption-view/intro.md

 The Agents KIT is the basis for other, use-case specific Agent-enabled KITs, services and applications, such as the [Behaviour Twin KIT](../../behaviour-twin-kit/overview).

-We distinguish between Dataspace Participants and other parties (who support the Dataspace Participants).
+It distinguishes between Dataspace Participants and other parties (who support the Dataspace Participants).

 ### Dataspace Participants